jundalisay/spblist/content/en/research/yang/lecture/section-03.md

 The action (2.8) has a very large symmetry group.
 These come from spacetime-dependent functions of the Lie group G, ⌦(x) 2 G

 The set of all such transformations is known as the gauge group.
-Sometimes we will be sloppy, and refer to the Lie group G as the gauge group, but strictly speaking it is the much bigger group of maps from spacetime into G.
+Sometimes we will be sloppy, and refer to the Lie group G as the gauge group.

+But strictly speaking, it is the much bigger group of maps from spacetime into `G`.

 The action on the gauge field is

+...
 <!-- Aμ ! ⌦(x)Aμ ⌦ 1 (x) + i⌦(x)@μ ⌦ 1 (x)

 (2.11) -->

 A short calculation shows that this induces the action on the field strength

+...
 <!-- Fμ⌫ ! ⌦(x) Fμ⌫ ⌦ 1 (x)

 (2.12) -->

 The Yang-Mills action is then invariant by virtues of the trace in (2.8).

-In the case that G = U (1), the transformations above reduce to the familiar gauge transformations of electromagnetism.
+In the case that `G = U` (1), the transformations above reduce to the familiar gauge transformations of electromagnetism.

-In this case we can write ⌦ = ei! and the transformation of the gauge field becomes Aμ !
-Aμ + @μ !.
+In this case we can write `⌦ = ei!`` and the transformation of the gauge field becomes `Aμ !
+Aμ + @μ !`.

 Gauge symmetry is poorly named.
 It is not a symmetry of the system in the sense that it takes one physical state to a different physical state.